-- 3) Other differences between amounts debited/credited to the Comprehensive Income and Expenditure Statement and amounts payable/receivable to be recognised under statute: - For Financing and investment income and expenditure the other differences column recognises adjustments to the General Fund for the timing differences for premiums and discounts. - The charge under Taxation and non-specific grant income and expenditure represents the difference between what is chargeable under statutory regulations for Council Tax and NDR that was projected to be received at the start of the year and the income recognised under generally accepted accounting practices in the Code.
-This is a timing difference as any difference will be brought forward in future Surpluses or Deficits on the Collection Fund.
+- 3) Other differences between amounts debited/credited to the Comprehensive Income and Expenditure Statement and amounts payable/receivable to be recognised under statute: - For Financing and investment income and expenditure the other differences column recognises adjustments to the General Fund for the timing differences for premiums and discounts and changes to the fair value of investments. - The charge under Taxation and non-specific grant income and expenditure represents the difference between what is chargeable under statutory regulations for Council Tax and NDR that was projected to be received at the start of the year and the income recognised under generally accepted accounting practices in the Code.
+This is a timing difference as any difference will be brought forward in future Surpluses or Deficits on the Collection Fund. - Other differences also includes adjustments for the transfer of DSG over/underspends to the DSG Adjustment Account.
+DSG is a ringfenced specific grant separate from the general funding of local authorities.
+Any deficit an authority may have on it's DSG account is expected to be carried forward to the next year's schools budget and is not required to be covered by the authority's general reserves.